Mitsubishi Toppo: Toppo (fourth generation)

-The fourth and final generation Toppo (H82A) was sold from 2008 to 2013.
+The fourth generation Toppo (H82A) was sold from 17 September 2008 and returned to using the Toppo nameplate.
 It used the door panels and many other sheet metal pieces from the third generation, on the underpinnings of the second generation eK Wagon with which it shared the H82 model code.

 The initial lineup started with the basic S and M, which mainly differ in that the S was the only Toppo model of this generation to be fitted with a three-speed automatic transmission - all other variants were four-speed automatics.
 The S was also the only model to be fitted with black door mirrors and handles, until it was discontinued in August 2010.
 The S and M models have regular halogen headlights and no black trim on the door frames, unlike the better equipped G which also received high-intensity discharge headlights and a digital speedometer incorporating a tachometer (the last being introduced in August 2010).
 The sportier T model has a turbocharged engine; exterior differences are limited to having 14-inch alloy wheels as standard equipment, rather than the 13-inch steel wheels with plastic wheel covers used on all naturally aspirated models.
 The Toppo T also has a somewhat lower, sport suspension incorporating a front stabilizer.
 All models share the clear acrylic, asymmetrical front grille and deep sideskirts.

 There were also special editions including the Limited, the M Navi Edition, Joyfield, and Marble Edition.
 The Roadest G and Roadest T were part of the regular lineup; they differ by having a chromed front grille, deeper skirts and air dams, a rear roof spoiler, and chromed surrounds on the taillights.